General

 Range and Habitat

-Evening Grosbeak: Breeds from British Columbia east to Nova Scotia and south to northern New England, Minnesota, the mountains of Mexico, and California.
-Spends winters south to California, Texas, and South Carolina; nests in coniferous forests and visits deciduous woodlands and suburban areas in the winter.
+Evening Grosbeak: Breeds from British Columbia east to Newfoundland and south to northern New England, Minnesota, the mountains of Mexico, and California.
+Spends winters south to California, Texas, and the Gulf Coast states; nests in coniferous forests and visits deciduous woodlands and suburban areas in the winter.

 Breeding and Nesting